Controlled-access highway: Ireland

 In Ireland the Local Government (Roads and Motorways) Act 1974 made motorways possible, although the first section, the M7 Naas Bypass, did not open until 1983.
 The first section of the M50 opened in 1990, a part of which was Ireland's first toll motorway, the West-Link.
 However it would be the 1990s before substantial sections of motorway were opened in Ireland, with the first completed motorway—the 83 km M1 motorway—being finished in 2005.

 Under the Transport 21 infrastructural plan, motorways or high quality dual carriageways were built between Dublin and the major cities of Cork, Galway, Limerick and Waterford by the end of 2010.
 Other shorter sections of motorway either have been or will be built on some other main routes.
-In 2007 legislation (the Roads Bill 2007) was created to allow existing roads be designated motorways by order because previously legislation allowed only for newly built roads to be designated motorways.
+In 2007 legislation (the Roads Bill 2007) was created to allow existing high-quality dual carriageways (HQDCs) to be designated motorways by order because previously legislation allowed only for newly built roads to be designated motorways.

 As a result, most HQDCs nationwide (other than some sections near Dublin on the N4 and N7, which did not fully meet motorway standards) were reclassified as motorways.
 The first stage in this process occurred when all the HQDC schemes open or under construction on the N7 and N8, and between Kinnegad and Athlone on the N6 and Kilcullen and south of Carlow on the N9, were reclassified motorway on 24 September 2008.
 Further sections of dual carriageway were reclassified in 2009.

 As of December 2011, the Republic of Ireland has around 1,017 km of motorways.